Kataiser/I-Need-a-Hero/README.md

 - Shows if a team is missing a category of heroes
 - Shows which team currently has the counter/synergy advantage
 - Sorts by hero category (DPS, tank, and healer)
-- Up to date with new heroes (most recent: Doomfist)
 - Comprehensive, documented settings file
 - Easy installation